HSA UDI Implementation

 All medical devices imported into Singapore must be labelled with UDI from the respective HSA UDI compliance dates.
 However, companies will be given additional 6 months from the compliance date to deplete the respective medical devices that have been imported prior to the compliance date and exist in their current supply chain.
 For instance, for medical devices that belong to phase 1, all medical devices imported into Singapore from 1 Nov 2022 should be HSA UDI compliant.
 Any local stocks of these medical devices that were previously imported before 1 Nov 2022, should be supplied before 1 May 2023.
 From 1 May 2023, any supply of medical devices that are in phase 1 should be HSA UDI compliant.

-GS1 is an designated issuing agency
+GS1 is one of the designated issuing agencies

 GS1 is accredited as an UDI Issuing Agency/Entity based on many regulations worldwide, in particular US, EU, China, South Korea, Saudi Arabia, meaning that manufacturers supplying regulated medical devices to these markets can use the GS1 standards to implement the UDI requirements.